 Go to http://tug.org/mactex/ home to the MacTeX-2014 Distribution.
 Scroll down to "To obtain the distribution, click the link below" and click on MacTeX.pkg.
 This is a 2.4G download: unless you have great connection at home you should do this on campus.
-And still be patient!
+And even then, you must be patient!
 I have done this many times and never had a problem, it is straightforward.